sebw/blog.wains.be/content/posts/2020/2020-06-02-hugo-search-lunr.md

 ![](https://blog.wains.be/images/lunr-index.png)

-Now let's take care of the search page.
+Now that we have the JSON, let's take care of the search page.

 Under `content/search.md`, create a page with the form: